Turkey purges regulators, state TV in graft probe backlash

 Pictures of money-counting machines and reports of cash stacked in the homes of people linked to the graft probe have caused uproar among the Turkish public.

-Unver said the aim of the purge at the telecommunications watchdog could be to prevent further videos and pictures being published on the Internet.
+Unver said the aim of the purge at the telecommunications watchdog could be to prevent further videos and pictures being published on the Internet by tightening the government's grip.

 "They are seeking a monolithic structure over the Internet," he said.